 The first step of addressing lower back pain is to uncover what is the cause of the pain.
 One of the more popular diagnostic procedures for understanding back pain is a discogram.

-A discogram is a provocative test performed with the goal of reproducing a symptom rather than resolving the problem in order to determine the cause of the pain itself.
+A discogram is a test performed with the goal of reproducing a symptom rather than resolving the problem in order to determine the cause of the pain itself.

 In the human spine, there are discs that exist between the vertebrae, helping to absorb shock and provide flexibility to the spine.
 As individuals age, disc degeneration occurs which can negatively affect the individual’s spinal health.
 Degenerated discs are a common cause of lower back pain, but there are individuals with degenerated discs that experience no back pain at all.
-Consequently, to deduce the true source of the back pain, may recommend a discogram may be recommended.
+Consequently, to deduce the true source of the back pain, a discogram may be recommended.

 The Discogram Process